Arid Bilge Systems

 PRECISION WATER REMOVAL DEVICE

-The innovative Arid Bilge System is an extremely effective way to keep your bilges dry, clean and odor-free.
-Optimum performance, though, depends on a well-planned and well-executed installation — especially on larger boats with multiple bilge areas.
+The Arid Bilge System is the most effective way to keep your bilges completely dry, clean, and odor-free.
+For optimum performance, we recommend professional installation—especially on larger boats with multiple bilge areas.

 With decades of marine systems design experience, Tampa Bay Yacht can help you determine which Arid Bilge product is best for your application, design your system, and professionally install the control box, pickups and tubing.

-Why your bilge still smells: Standard pumps leave 1–2″ of water behind.
-That stagnant water causes odors, grime, and corrosion—and can damage structures over time.
+Why your bilge still smells: Standard bilge pumps leave behind 1–2 inches of stagnant water.
+That leftover water is what causes odors, corrosion, mold, and long-term damage.

 Arid Bilge = dry bilge.
 A bulkhead-mounted module and up to 11 low-profile pickups use vacuum to pull every last drop into a collection chamber.
 It’s fully automatic (no timers/apps), runs on 12/24V DC (AC optional), and a typical Series 4 uses ~2 Ah/day.
 Components never touch bilge water and the system is ignition-protected (USCG 33 CFR 183.410).